 For as long as I can remember I have been gardening and my love of plants, nature and the outdoors made a career in horticulture an obvious choice.
 After receiving RHS certificates in horticulture level 1 & 2 I chose to study garden design at Reaseheath college.
 This subject combined my background in art and horticultural expertise.

 In 2006 I created an edible garden at RHS flower show, Tatton.
 Entitled ‘Eat my garden’ it was a design based on my philosophy that a productive garden can also be a beautiful one.
 It was awarded a silver-gilt medal and featured on Gardeners World.
 This resulted in my becoming a garden columnist for Cheshire Life magazine and becoming resident gardener for BBC radio Manchester.
 I have made several television appearances and give talks to groups.

-I live in South Manchester, Cheshire with my husband and three children.
+I live in Manchester with my husband and three children.
 We have a mad old English sheepdog and an angry cat whose attitude, I suspect, is inextricably linked to the arrival of the mad dog.